 Because of their low-nutrient, leafy diet, white-footed sportive lemurs have a large caecum, a pouch that is considered to be the beginning of the large intestine, that aids in the digestion of high cellulose content.

 Behavior and Lifestyle

-The International Union for the Conservation of Nature lists the white-footed sportive lemur as Endangered, appearing in the IUCN’s Red List of Threatened Species (IUCN, 2012).
-Their population are decreasing.
-They are threatened by deforestation of their habitat in order to make room for agriculture and other farming endeavors, as well as charcoal production and logging.
+The International Union for the Conservation of Nature lists the white-footed sportive lemur as Endangered, appearing in the IUCN’s Red List of Threatened Species (IUCN, 2018).